slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_08-standard_software_defects_java_edition.rst

-Failure to identify the objects which undergo state changes is the leading cause of :strong:`EIM`.
-It's also one of the root causes of :strong:`BOD`.
+Failure to identify the objects which undergo state changes is the leading cause of **EIM**.
+It's also one of the root causes of **BOD**.